NVIDIA/NVFlare/integration/monai/examples/spleen_ct_segmentation_local/README.md

 cd ..
 ```

-Starting from NVFlare version 2.4, POC also uses secure provisioning and can support homomorphic encryption if set up with:
+POC mode also uses secure provisioning now and can support homomorphic encryption if set up with:
 ```
 nvflare poc prepare -he
 ```